AgustinGomila/theory_of_distinctions/README.en.md

   transformations that reconfigure the relational structure of the system.

 * **[axioms-paradoxes.md](axioms-paradoxes.md): Axiomatization of the Framework**
-  Presents the ontological primitives (single continuum, distinction operator), defines fundamental concepts ( ontological tension, critical threshold, stabilized relation), and formulates emergent axioms.
+  Explore the ontological primitives (single continuum, distinction operator), defines fundamental concepts ( ontological tension, critical threshold, stabilized relation), and formulates emergent axioms.
 Resolves logical and mathematical paradoxes through the principle "what is not permitted, —generally— is prohibited."
 Includes a detailed analysis of how mathematical axioms naturally emerge from the ontological process.